ArrowrIcon Home icon

 When ordinary families used gas fires

 Even in the late 1950s when I was at university, living in a hall of residence that was a renovated old house with gas fires, it was against the rules to have the gas fires on before 2.00pm.
 There was no other form of heating; it was very cold in winter, but we survived.
+We were young.

-Like coal fires and paraffin heaters, gas fires used the oxygen in the air to burn which made people feel drowsy.
+Like coal fires and paraffin heaters, gas fires used up the oxygen in the air to burn which made people feel drowsy.

 Fortunately for my family at home and for us in halls of residence, the gas was on tap, ie we only had to turn on the tap for the gas to come through.
 Friends in lodgings had a gas meter, which needed to be fed with shillings.